 Number of anticipated happy hour drinkers x 2 x 0.86 x 2 = total drinks needed

 Around 86% of bar-goers drink alcoholic beverages, and you want to account for several people having more than one drink.
 This gives you enough for regular customers and provides flexibility in the event of greater demand.
+It also helps you avoid scarcity issues if beer expiration happens.

 Another method you can use is changing when you hold happy hours.
 If you have it at the same time every single week, people get bored because nothing is new and exciting.
 If you alternate between Tuesday and Thursday nights and experiment with 3 to 4 PM versus 4 to 5 PM, you can attract significant amounts of new customers.